History of the foreign policy of the United States: Involvement in Russia

-The U.S. joined with several Allies to intervene in Russia in 1918-1919.
+The U.S. joined with several Allies to intervene in Russia in 1918–1919.
 The U.S. military was strongly opposed, but President Wilson reluctantly ordered the action.
 The British had taken the lead and were emphatically urging American help.
 Wilson feared that if he said no he would undermine his primary goal of creating a League of Nations with full British support.
 The main British goals were to help the Czechoslovak Legion re-establish the Eastern Front.
 At times between 1918 and 1920 the Czechoslovak Legion controlled the entire Trans-Siberian Railway and several major cities in Siberia.
 American Marines and sailors were deployed to Vladivostok and Murmansk from April 1918 to December 1919.
 The main American mission was to guard large munitions dumps.
 Americans also served alongside Japanese soldiers in Vladivostok in far eastern Siberia from 1918 to 1920.
-They were involved in little fighting; most of the losses came from disease and cold.Evan Mawdsley, The Russian Civil War (2007) pp 54–55 online The U.S. and Allied powers ended operations by early 1920, though Japan continued until 1922.
+They were involved in little fighting; most of the losses came from disease and cold.
+The U.S. and Allied powers ended operations by early 1920, though Japan continued until 1922.
 For Soviet Communists, the operation was proof that Western powers were keen to destroy the Soviet government if they had the opportunity to do so.